 The duo’s first publicly released artistic collaboration “Hanging Upside Down on a Train” was distributed in 2009, on the sold-out limited edition cd The Pad, via Bavaria’s mysterious q-tone artists’ collective.
 Their 2012 collection, HazelEye and The Pad, was licensed for the Japanese market by Murmur Records/Art Union/Nature Bliss (BTW: Pad is short for padre and pronounced like pod).

-After high school Becca moved to Los Angeles where she studied full time at USC while managing the national college radio promotion database for Interscope Records.
+After high school Rebecca moved to Los Angeles where she studied full time at USC while managing the national college radio promotion database for Interscope Records.
 Her broad experience includes a summer working as engineering assistant to a producer of acoustic analogue audiophile recordings, a semester coordinating the Direct TV account for Deutsch Advertising and an ongoing position as research assistant to the Norman Lear Center’s Popular Music Project.
 She co-founded HazelEye MEDIA while graduating cum laude from USC’s Annenberg School and Thornton School of Music.
+In March, 2020 Rebecca successfully defended her doctoral dissertation which explores relationships among brands, artists and the entertainment industries.

 The Pad, a producer/researcher studying difference among media